Call us toll free: +64 226953063

 GRASPLR Help & Support

-Narrative Continuum: How Meaning Emerges When the Story Isn’t Finished
+Narrative Continuum – How Meaning Emerges When the Story Isn’t Finished

-But real life doesn’t work that way—and neither do the systems we inhabit.
-We are part of a much larger story, and that story is still being written.
-Meaning doesn’t arrive fully formed; it accumulates.
+We prefer clean endings.
+Clear arcs.
+Beginnings, middles, conclusions.
+But real life does not operate that way, and neither do the systems we live inside.
+We are part of a larger story that is still being written.
+Meaning does not arrive complete.
+It accumulates.
 It unfolds through participation, not completion.

 The Problem With Treating Life Like a Finished Book